Nordic Bronze Age: International contacts and trade

+According to Kristiansen and Larsson (2005), "foreign origins were most consciously demonstrated in the formation of the Nordic Bronze Age Culture from 1500 BC onwards, basing itself on a Minoan/Mycenaean template."
 During the 15th–14th centuries BC the Nordic Bronze Age and Mycenaean Greece shared the use of similar flange-hilted swords, as well as select elements of shared lifestyle, such as campstools, drinking vessels decorated with solar symbols, and tools for body care including razors and tweezers.
 This "Mycenaean package", including spiral decoration, was directly adopted in southern Scandinavia after 1500 BC, creating "a specific and selective Nordic variety of Mycenaean high culture" that was not adopted in the intermediate region of Central Europe.
 These similarities can not have come about without intimate contacts, probably through the travels of warriors and mercenaries.
 Archaeological evidence further indicates the existence in both regions of shared institutions linked to warriors.
-Specifically, the dual organisation of leadership between a Wanax and a Lawagetas in Mycenaean Greece was apparently replicated in the Nordic Bronze Age.
+Specifically, the dual organisation of leadership between a Wanax (ritual chief) and a Lawagetas (warrior chief) in Mycenaean Greece was apparently replicated in the Nordic Bronze Age.
 However this dual organization may have also been part of a shared Indo-European tradition.
 Other similarities have been noted in artistic iconography from both regions and its associated cosmology.
 Some of the contacts between Scandinavia and Greece were probably conveyed through Central Europe.

+Cultural connections with the Hittites have also been suggested.
+These include a sign or symbol akin to the Hittite hieroglyph meaning 'divine' found among the rock carvings at Fossum in Sweden, associated with possible images of divinities.
+According to Kristiansen & Larsson (2005), "From the eighteenth century BC until the beginning of the fifteenth century BC networks were operating between the Hittites, the steppe and the Carpathians, with direct link to northern Europe.
+During this period basic institutions were transmitted north in exchange for amber and horses, while at the same time the institution of chariotry was transmitted south from the steppe".

 Trade and cultural contacts have also been noted between the Nordic Bronze Age and New Kingdom Egypt.

+Close similarities have been noted between Nordic Bronze Age figurines, horned helmets and rock art and similar artefacts and imagery from Sardinia and Spain.

-The contacts during the Late Bronze Age (period IV-VI) were more intensive with Central Europe and Italy.
+The contacts during the Late Bronze Age (period IV–VI) were more intensive with Central Europe and Italy.
 A lot of similarities are seen in art and iconography between different continental Urnfield cultures and the Hallstatt culture.
 Copper was imported from Central Europe and Italy.

+Weights and measures

+Several studies have found evidence for the existence of standardised units of weight and measurement in the Nordic Bronze Age.